Neilcarlo217/Fibonacci-series-prorgam/README.md

 next will be 2+3=2,so the sixth number will be 5 and so on

-#In this code first we will create a fib method so that we can call it n number of times
+#In this code first we will create a fib function so that we can call it n number of times
 Here we check if the number is zero or one if it is the pront the same , next for finding third fib number we will use the older values like fib(2-2)+fib(2+1) ie.fib(0)=0,fib(1)=1 therefore fib(2)=0+1=1 and so on.